 Here bar graph representing the global oncology market segmentation projection for 2026.

-Target Audience for Cancer
+Target Audience

 To focus specifically on cancer-related professionals and stakeholders, consider the following groups: